Home of the Saguaro Cactus

 Other species are restricted to alkaline areas.
 Stream sides may be lined with riparian woodlands composed of Arizona ash, Arizona black walnut, Fremont cottonwood and various willows, with a dense understory of arrow-weed, seepwillow and carrizo.
 The Sonora Desert is rich in animal life as well, with many species in all groups derived from tropical and subtropical regions.

 The western part of the Sonora Desert (sometimes called the "Colorado Desert") is closer to the source of Pacific storms and is noted for spectacular spring flowering of ephemerals when there is winter-spring rainfall.
-(This phenomenon is not limited to here.)
+(This phenomenon is not limited to this location.)
 However, the western portion is relatively depauperate, lacking many of the species such as the saguaro that depend on good summer rainfall.

 Approximate Boundaries: Bordered on the west by Borrego Springs, and San Gorgonio Pass in southern California, on the north by Interstate 10 in California and Interstate 40 in Arizona, on the east by Arizona's U.S. Route 191, south to the tip of Baja California, Mexico.